Merkoba/Meltdown/README.md

 After the first response from the AI, the name will be updated to a more relevant one.
 The name can be renamed by right clicking the tab/conversation, or with `/rename`.

+Tabs can be moved left/right by dragging them.
 Multiple tabs can be selected by shift clicking them.
-This allows you to move more tabs at the same time.
+This allows you to move or close more tabs at the same time.

 ---